 Your target audience won’t take you seriously if your site looks terrible, or your video looks awful.
 Or if there are grammatical errors, typos, or you don’t come off as professional.
 So you have to have all that in place.

 Although it’s a lot of work, selling your course will work out a lot better if you start building your platform before it’s completed.
 That means you need a bare minimum website, some quick traffic wins, and a lead magnet to entice subscriptions.

 At that point, you will start getting some traffic to your site and can build up your email list.
 That way, you’ll have an existing audience built up for your launch once you’ve finished creating your course.

 I realize this is easier to say than do, but it will pay off.
-And it might mean launching your course later then you want, but when you launch it, you'll actually sell some courses.
+And it might mean launching your course later than you want, but when you launch it, you’ll actually sell some courses.

 I interview course creators and I have a lot of success stories where they make selling sound easy.
 Often these are bloggers turned course creators.
 They already had a platform, and then they added on a course.
 Service providers who then created a training product can often turn it around and start selling courses like hotcakes too.

 Again, in both cases, they already had a platform.

 With my first online course, I did not have my website built or my marketing in place.
 Instead, I created the site after I spent about 1.5 years on course creation!
 It didn’t go well.

 Luckily I was kind of stubborn and figured it out, but it may have taken me a year or so before I had a profitable course.

 But the idea of creating it first, then worrying about building a site and learning how to sell it doesn’t work out for everyone.